Top Gear Picks for Adventure Elopements

 For lengthier hikes, and overnight excursions, you’ll want to conserve as much room as possible.
 While Nalgene and Hydro Flask bottles are de rigeur and in style, Platypus SoftBottles are the clear winner here in my book.
 They flatten and can roll up when you’ve drank your water.
 They’re also flexible and can fit it places that firm water bottles can’t.

 Your wedding dress.
-I’ll just put it this way, if you’re someone who’s worried about ruining their wedding dress or getting it dirty while taking photos, we might not be the best match.
+I’ll just put it this way, if you’re someone who’s worried about ruining their wedding dress or getting it dirty while taking photos, an adventure elopement might not be for you.
 I’m obviously not going to make you jump into a mud pit, (but hey, if you want to I’m totally down for documenting that), but it’s highly likely you will end up with a dirty train and a few rips in the lace of your dress.
-And please, whatever you do, don’t wear a hoop under your dress and expect to climb up a mountain.
 The most logical dresses for movement are ones that have an a-line type bottom.
 Mermaid and trumpet silhouettes will prohibit a ton of range of movement, but if you’re up for packing your dress to your ceremony location, then let’s do it!

 This is a great place to start for a bride wanting a modern bohemian look.
 The details in the dresses are to die for.